Dorries faces questions over claims of ‘forceful’ messages to civil servants

 Asked if he had taken legal advice on whether the Honours (Prevention of Abuses) Act 1925 could “come into play”, the top civil servant said he was “seeking further advice on that question.
 So taken initial advice, but asked for more”.

-The Liberal Democrats called on the Prime Minister to withdraw the Tory whip while the claims are investigated.
+The Liberal Democrats called on the Prime Minister to withdraw the Tory whip and called for an investigation.

 Deputy leader Daisy Cooper said: “These allegations are staggering and it’s crucial a swift investigation takes place into whether Nadine Dorries may have broken the law.